davispauljohn/quickdo/README.md

 A simple task list and activity log for your terminal.

-**Documents** are JSON files for storing Tasks and Logs.
+**Documents** are JSON files containing Tasks and Logs.
 One Document is created automatically for each day of use.
 ```
 //Document
 {